Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Conclusions

 \section{Conclusions}

 \seclab{conclusions}

-There is still a lot of further research to be done in investigating this technique.
+There is further research to be done in investigating the technique presented here.
 For example, looking into the implementation of this new algorithm in both standard settings and distributed settings (e.g., MapReduce).
-Additionally, since now one can do approximate distance selection in linear time, maybe now one can get a speed up for other algorithms that do (not necessarily point based) distance selection.
+Additionally, since one can now do approximate distance selection in linear time, maybe one can get a speed-up for other algorithms that do (not necessarily point-based) distance selection.

-Our framework provides a new way of looking at distance based optimization problems, in particular through the lens of nets.
-We know how to compute nets efficiently for doubling metrics and it seems one can compute approximate nets in near linear time for planar graphs.
-For example, it seems the new technique implies that approximate $k$-center clustering in planar graphs can be done in near linear time.
+Our framework provides a new way of looking at distance-based optimization problems, in particular through the lens of nets.
+We know how to compute nets efficiently for doubling metrics, and it seems one can compute approximate nets in near-linear time for planar graphs.
+For example, it seems the new technique implies that approximate $k$-center clustering in planar graphs can be done in near-linear time.
 This provides fertile ground for future research.

-\paragraph{Open question: When is linear time not possible?}
+\paragraph{Open question: When is linear time not possible.}

 Another interesting open problem arising out of the high probability linear time algorithm is the following: Given sets $\PntSet$ and $\XSet$ in $\Re^d$, of size $n$ and $O( \log n)$, respectively, how long does it take to approximate the values in the set $\ddSetX{\XSet}{\PntSet}$ (i.e., for each point of $\XSet$ we approximate its nearest-neighbor in $\PntSet$).
 This problem can be easily solved in $O(n \log n)$ time.
-The open question is whether it is possible solve this problem in linear time.
+The open question is whether it is possible to solve this problem in linear time.

 The algorithm in this paper implies that we can compute exactly a value (of a specified rank) in this set in $O(n)$ time (even if $\cardin{\XSet}$ is of size $n$).
 We currently have an algorithm with running time $O( n \log \cardin{\XSet}) = O( n \log \log n)$ for approximating $\ddSetX{\XSet}{\PntSet}$.